 When it comes to the last part, you will have a few options: first of all, you will need to select the frequency with which your survey will be reset.
 Next, you will have to choose the number of guests that you expect to complete the survey.
 According to these two options, you will be able to get an estimate of the final price for the survey.
 Here’s how it worked out for John:

 But sadly, those days are over.
 Now, the internet rules over everything.
 And, like it or not, Google is here to stay.
 And maybe while it’s doing that, it will also help your business get on track with what your customers are expecting.
 As for us: we highly recommend you give the Google Consumer Surveys tool a look.
-You can check it out by clicking here.
+You can check out the customer survey.